 For great cocktails, street food and a whole host of games – from baseball and curling to table golf – The Floodgate is a big kids’ playground, with a buzzing bar and street eats aplenty (think juicy burgers, dirty fries, hot dogs and cinnamon waffles).

 Or for table tennis, arcade games and beer pong, head to Roxy Ball Room – it’s set in a graffiti-covered warehouse, complete with a bowling alley and pool tables.
 The pizzas are loaded, the playlist is rocking, and there’s a huge choice of cocktails and craft beers.

 If you prefer the finer things in life, the West Midlands has ten Michelin-starred restaurants and five are in Birmingham itself – that’s more than any other British city outside of London.
 In central Birmingham, look to Adam’s for British classics with haute cuisine flair, Opheem for sumptuous Indian dining (with veggie and pescatarian tasting menus), and Carters of Moseley for sustainably-sourced seasonal fare, plus organic and biodynamic wines.

 As well as Birmingham International Airport, the city also has several major railway stations.
 Birmingham New Street and Birmingham International connect with train services from all over the country, while fast services from London Marylebone arrive at Birmingham Moor Street, right in the city centre, in just one hour 40 minutes.

-Thanks to its traffic-free cycle routes, Birmingham is easy to explore on two wheels: visitors can rent bikes from a West Midlands Cycle Hire hub or a Brompton Bike station.
-The city also has an extensive network of wheelchair-accessible buses and trams: with a pay-as-you-go Swift card, visitors can hop on (and off) the services throughout Birmingham and beyond.
+Thanks to its traffic-free cycle routes, Birmingham is easy to explore on two wheels: you can rent bikes from a West Midlands Cycle Hire hub or a Brompton Bike station.
+The city also has an extensive network of wheelchair-accessible buses and trams: with a pay-as-you-go Swift card, you can hop on (and off) the services throughout Birmingham and beyond.